-Geneva Community Unit School District 304 provides instruction aligned to the Illinois Social and Emotional Learning (SEL) Standards.
+Geneva Community Unit School District 304 Student Services provides instruction aligned to the Illinois Social and Emotional Learning (SEL) Standards.
 The District is committed to developing skills in students so that they are:

-- \ Self-directed, life-long learners;

-- \ Effective communicators;
+- Self-directed, lifelong learners; - Effective communicators;

-- \ Complex, creative, and adaptive thinkers; and

-- \ Collaborative and productive citizens.
+- Complex, creative, and adaptive thinkers; and - Collaborative and productive citizens.

-Geneva School District 304 institutes a variety of curricula and activities to support the Social and Emotional Learning standards.
-Some supports are provided to all students, while others are provided to students who have demonstrated a need for specific interventions due to social-emotional deficits.
+Geneva School District 304 institutes a variety of curricula and activities to support the Social and Emotional Learning standards across all tiers.
+Some supports are provided to all students, while others are provided as interventions to support those students who demonstrate deficits in this area.
 Additionally, the Geneva School District has combined efforts with the St. Charles School District, Batavia School District, Burlington Central School District, and Kaneland School District to collaborate with mental health providers in the surrounding area.
-On a monthly basis, staff from Geneva's Student Services Department has the opportunity to discuss positive steps that can be taken in response the mental health crisis at the state and national level.
+Yearly, staff from Geneva's Student Services Department and the Board of Education can discuss programs and interventions to in response the mental health crisis at the local level.
 Additionally, Geneva has formed partnerships with community agencies to support students and families within the school setting.
 The District works closely with Tri-Cities Family Services, Suicide Prevention Services, Rosecrance, and Riverview Counseling on an ongoing basis.

 Through collaboration with the Regional Office of Education, the District has implemented the Alternative Learning Opportunities Program (ALOP).
 Additionally, the District offers a continuum of services for students who qualify for special education services.
 Each program provides students in grades Pre-K through 12 who are at risk of academic failure with a broader range of academic, behavioral and social-emotional interventions needed to meet the Common Core State Standards and complete their education in a highly structured learning environment.
-Services are designed to address individual learning styles and social emotional needs to enable students to successfully complete their education.
+Services are designed to address individual learning styles, functional needs, and social emotional needs to enable students to successfully complete their education.